NickWaterton/iperf3-GUI/README.md

 .\iperf3 -s
 ```
 You can then test your local network/wifi speeds against the new server you just started using it's ip address.

+if you select a remote server, you can test your actual internet speeds.

+You can enter a new server in the 'server' combobox, if it validates as an iperf3 server, the new server (plus maps etc) will be saved in the config.ini file, and automatically loaded the next time the program is started.

+You can add your own servers/ip addresses as a command line option `-ip` as a list of servers - these will not be saved in the config.ini file.
+Only remote servers are saved in the config.ini file, all local/private ip addresses are stored under your external ip address.
+If your external ip address cannot be determined, then maps are disabled.
+Also, if your external ip address changes, then new maps/distances will be stored in the config.ini file - in addition to the existing ones.
+So if you use a laptop, and move around, various maps/distances will be stored and reused depending on where you are.
+This is all automatic.
+If it goes wrong somehow, just delete config.ini and start again.

 That's it!